Energy Stability of Explicit Runge-Kutta Methods for Non-autonomous or Nonlinear Problems: Introduction

-Nevertheless, it is interesting to know what can be achieved within the class of explicit Runge--Kutta methods without modifications.
+Before trying to modify existing algorithms to prove stability results, it is of course interesting to know whether these modifications are really necessary to get stability or only for a proof thereof.
+Additionally, modifications of explicit methods can make the algorithm more complicated and some versions can even destroy other desired properties while trying to impose stability \cite{offner2020analysis, ranocha2020relaxationHamiltonian}.
+Hence, it is interesting to know what can be achieved within the class of explicit Runge-Kutta methods without modifications.
 In this setting, results have been obtained for problems that include a certain amount of dissipation \cite{dahlquist1979generalized, higueras2005monotonicity}.
-Recently this topic has again attracted the interest of researchers and several results (using the term {\em strong stability}) for linear, time-independent operators have been discovered \cite{ranocha2018L2stability, sun2017stability, sun2018strong}.
-Nonlinear problems have been investigated in \cite{ranocha2018strong}, where many non-existence results for energy stable and strong stability preserving (SSP) methods of order two and greater have been proved.
+Recently this topic has again attracted the interest of researchers and several results (using the term {\em strong stability}) for linear, time-independent operators have been discovered \cite{ranocha2018L2stability, sun2017stability, sun2019strong}.
+Nonlinear problems have been investigated in \cite{ranocha2020strong}, where many non-existence results for energy stable and strong stability preserving (SSP) methods of order two and greater have been proved.
 A first order accurate energy stable SSP method for autonomous problems has also been discovered therein.

 This article extends these previous works considerably by studying both time-dependent linear and autonomous nonlinear problems.
 After introducing the notation and reviewing some basic results in Section~\ref{sec:rk-methods}, the focus lies on time-dependent linear operators in Section~\ref{sec:linear}.
 The main result, Theorem~\ref{thm:Lipschitz-impossible}, gives necessary conditions for conditional energy stability in this setting.
-These conditions are not satisfied by any known Runge--Kutta scheme we are aware of.
-However, an example of a scheme fulfilling these necessary conditions is given, and is proved to be energy stable for a restricted class of relevant problems (Theorem~\ref{thm:probbaly-stable-scheme-1}).
+These conditions are not satisfied by any known Runge-Kutta scheme we are aware of.
+However, an example of a scheme fulfilling these necessary conditions is given, and is proved to be energy stable for a restricted class of relevant problems (Proposition~\ref{pro:probbaly-stable-scheme-1}).